-A bail bondsman helps your love one get back home as soon as possible when a loved one ends up in jail.
-Many have consider the possibility of becoming a bail bondsman in North Carolina but can't seem to find the resources that will get them started.
+A bail bondsman helps your love one get back home as soon as possible when they end up in jail.
+Many have consider the possibility of becoming a bail bondsman in North Carolina but can’t seem to find the resources that will get them started.
 A few steps must be followed to begin your career as a North Carolina bail bondsman:

 Step 1: Meet The Minimum Bail Licensing Requirements

 In order for you to be eligible to apply for a bail bondsman license in North Carolina, there are a few requirements, which include the following: